Conservation

 Promoting cemetery conservation is a key BACSA aim.
 We make positive interventions where there is a strong local base of people willing to restore cemeteries: church leaders; a cemetery committee; a church congregation; the local chapter of the Indian National Trust for Art and Cultural Heritage (INTACH) in the case of India; a group of like-minded people wishing to conserve local heritage.
 BACSA provides financial aid and advice.
 We do not supervise restoration work but encourage the impetus from local communities so that they maintain a vested interest.
 BACSA’s priorities are to improve cemetery security by restoring cemetery walls and gatehouses; to remove obtrusive plants from graves; to record surviving inscriptions and burial registers where they exist, and to restore tombs sensitively and in accordance with approved conservation practice.

-Read our Projects Report 2023, (page 5 of Annual Report) or learn about some recent projects in more detail below.
+Read our Projects Report 2024, (page 7 of Annual Report) or learn about some recent projects in more detail below.

 BACSA relies on its local partners to send photographs demonstrating the work required and obtain builders’ estimates.
 Where BACSA approves a project proposal and makes a grant, the partner supervises the work and provides a report and photographs to show what has been achieved.
 We are conscious of the need to see that its money is well spent.
-We assesses conservation proposals carefully and do our best to ensure that our grants go to trustworthy partners for practicable cost-effective projects.
+We assess conservation proposals carefully and do our best to ensure that our grants go to trustworthy partners for practicable cost-effective projects.

 Examples of conservation projects